Christmas dinner: United States

 A Christmas dinner from 2017, which includes deviled eggs, peas, corn, stuffing, turkey, mashed potatoes, croissant rolls and mashed sweet potatoes.

-West of the Mississippi, Mexicans have had a great influence over the way the meal is prepared, including roasting corn in its husk and serving biscochitos.
+West of the Mississippi, Mexicans have had a great influence on how the meal is prepared, including roasting corn in its husk and serving biscochitos.

 Further regional meals offer diversity.
-Virginia has oysters, ham pie, and fluffy biscuits, a nod to its English 17th-century founders.
+Virginia features oysters, ham pie, and fluffy biscuits, a nod to its English 17th-century founders.
 The Upper Midwest includes dishes from predominantly Scandinavian backgrounds such as lutefisk and mashed rutabaga or turnip.
-In the Lowcountry region, rice is often served instead of potatoes, and on the Gulf Coast, shrimp and other seafood are usual appetizers, and Charlotte Russe chilled in a bed of Lady Fingers (called just Charlotte) is a traditional dessert, along with pumpkin and pecan pies.
-In some rural areas, game meats like elk or quail may grace the table, often prepared with old recipes: similar foodstuffs likely graced the tables of early American settlers on their first Christmases.
+In the Lowcountry region, rice is often served instead of potatoes, and on the Gulf Coast, shrimp and other seafood are usual appetizers, while Charlotte Russe chilled in a bed of Lady Fingers (called just Charlotte) is a traditional dessert, along with pumpkin and pecan pies.
+In some rural areas, game meats like elk or quail may grace the table, often prepared with old recipes similar to foodstuffs likely served at the tables of early American settlers on their first Christmases.

-An Italian American meal for Christmas Eve can be the Feast of the Seven Fishes, Panettone and struffoli are favored desserts in such cases.
+An Italian-American meal for Christmas Eve can be the Feast of the Seven Fishes.
+Panettone and struffoli are favored desserts in such cases.
 It is a common tradition among many Jewish Americans to eat American Chinese food on Christmas because these are often the only establishments open on the holiday in many cities.

 Oceania

-Australia
+Australia and New Zealand

-Christmas dinner, although eaten at lunch time, in Australia is based on the traditional English versions.
-However, due to Christmas falling in the heat of the Southern Hemisphere's summer, meats such as ham, turkey and chicken are sometimes served cold with cranberry sauce, accompanied by side salads or roast vegetables.
+Christmas dinner, although eaten at lunchtime, in Australia and in New Zealand, is based on traditional English versions.
+However, due to Christmas falling in the heat of the Southern Hemisphere's summer, meats such as ham, turkey, and chicken are sometimes served cold with cranberry sauce, accompanied by side salads or roast vegetables.
 Barbecues are also a popular way of avoiding the heat of the oven.
-Seafood such as prawns, lobster, oysters and crayfish are common, as are barbecued cuts of steak or chicken breasts, drumsticks and wings.
-In summer, Australians are also fond of pavlova, a dessert composed of fruit such as strawberries, kiwifruit and passionfruit atop a baked meringue, with whipped cream.
-Trifle is also a favourite in Australia at Christmas time.
-Fresh fruits of the season include cherries and mangoes, plums, nectarine and peaches.
+Seafood such as prawns, lobster, oysters, and crayfish are common, as are barbecued cuts of steak or chicken breasts, drumsticks, and wings.
+In summer, Australians and Kiwis are also fond of pavlova, a dessert composed of fruit such as strawberries, kiwifruit, and passionfruit atop a baked meringue with whipped cream.
+Trifle is also a favorite in Australia at Christmas.
+Fresh fruits of the season include cherries and mangoes, plums, nectarines, and peaches.
 Introduced by Italian Australians, panettone is widely available in shops, particularly in Sydney and Melbourne.

 South America

 Brazil

-In Brazil, the Christmas meal is quite a feast, (served in the evening on 24 December) offering large quantities of food, such as a wide variety of dishes which include roast turkey, fresh vegetables, luscious fruits and Brazil nuts.
+In Brazil, the Christmas meal (traditionally served on Christmas Eve) offers large quantities of food, including a wide variety of dishes such as roast turkey, fresh vegetables, fruits, and Brazil nuts.
 Accompanying these are bowls of colorful rice and platters filled with ham and fresh salad (sometimes cold potato salad is also served).
-Also, some parts of Brazil feature roast pork or chicken.
+Some parts of Brazil also feature roast pork or chicken.
 Red wine, white wine, and apple cider are common alcoholic beverages.
-Other Christmas items include a variety of desserts such as lemon tart, nuts pie, chocolate cake and also Panettone.
+Other Christmas items include a variety of desserts such as lemon tart, nut pie, chocolate cake, and Panettone.